Khan Noonien Singh: Star Trek Into Darkness

 Khan appears in the 2013 film Star Trek Into Darkness, taking place in the alternate timeline established in Star Trek (2009).
 While the character's backstory remains the same, Khan is revived by Starfleet Admiral Alexander Marcus rather than the crew of Enterprise.
 Marcus anticipates a war with the Klingons, and forces Khan to develop warships and weapons for Starfleet under the cover identity of John Harrison, holding Khan's shipmates hostage.
 These developments include advanced long-range torpedoes and the warship USS Vengeance.

 Khan carries out an attack on a high level Starfleet meeting where Admiral Christopher Pike is killed before fleeing to the Klingon homeworld Qo'noS.
 Marcus arms the Enterprise with 72 advanced torpedoes and sends Kirk and crew to Qo'noS with orders to kill Khan.
 Kirk goes against his orders and attempts to capture him alive.
 Upon learning the number of torpedoes on board Enterprise, Khan surrenders, revealing his identity, the presence of his followers inside the torpedoes, and the reasons for his attacks.

 When Marcus arrives aboard Vengeance and attacks Enterprise, Kirk and Khan work together to take control of Vengeance's bridge.
 Once in control of Vengeance, Khan kills Marcus and demands that Spock return his crew.
-Spock, having removed Khan's people from the torpedoes, lowers Enterprise's shields and allows Khan to beam the activated weapons' warheads aboard Vengeance.
+Spock, having removed Khan's people from the torpedoes, lowers Enterprises shields and allows Khan to beam the activated weapons' warheads aboard Vengeance.
 Before Khan can attack Enterprise Spock remotely detonates the torpedoes crippling Vengeance.
 Khan crashes Vengeance in San Francisco in an attempt to destroy Starfleet Headquarters and escape, but is pursued and captured by Spock and Uhura.
 Khan is placed back into cryogenic sleep along with his crew.

+"Tomorrow and Tomorrow and Tomorrow"

+Khan appears as a child in the Star Trek: Strange New Worlds second season episode "Tomorrow and Tomorrow and Tomorrow", in which Sera (Adelaide Kane), a time-traveling Romulan agent, attempts to derail human history by assassinating Khan during his youth.
+She was ultimately stopped by Khan's own descendant, La'an Noonien-Singh (Christina Chong), alongside an alternate timeline version of James T. Kirk (Paul Wesley), who were sent back in time to preserve the course of history.